 As I don’t actually own a Peloton bike, I guess my answer to this question speaks for itself.
 However, I cannot deny that the Peloton Cycle is an ingenious product, well-designed, and absolutely fills a niche in our busy world, but it is a very sizable investment: the bike itself will run you $1995 plus $250 installation.
 Add in another $25 to $75 for weights plus other accessories, such as a mat and shoes.
 Oh, and I failed to mention the $39 monthly subscription fee that begins after the first year.

-If you read my last post, you know that I use the Peloton app on a regular spin bike.
+If you read my last very detailed post, you know that I use the Peloton app on a regular spin bike.
+With the addition of an iPad holder, a cadence sensor, weights, some SPD pedals and spin shoes, I’ve created my own mock-Peloton at a savings of more than $1700.
 In all likelihood, Peloton has released their iPad and recently the iPhone apps to tempt people into buying their $2000 product.
 On their own website within the Frequently Asked Questions section, the very last question asked is: “I like the app, so why would I buy the bike?,” a question I too, have been asking.